SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:33:30]</i> **Segun:** Alright!
 Cool, yeah, let's get to it.

 So right now, we start from the idle state.
-So to model events in the idle state, there's a nested object called "on."
-Let's say you add on, like, a property called "on."
+So to model events in the idle state, there's a nested object called "`on`."
+Let's say you add on, like, a property called "`on`."

 <i class="timecode">[00:33:43]</i> **Ben:** Okay.

-<i class="timecode">[00:33:43]</i> **Segun:** Basically, "on" is an object, right?
-Just like the browser event system, like onkeydown, onpointerdown.
+<i class="timecode">[00:33:43]</i> **Segun:** Basically, "`on`" is an object, right?
+Just like the browser event system, like `onkeydown`, `onpointerdown`.
 It's just that it starts with "on."
 Right.
 And inside this object, then you put events, right?
 So, let's put the first one.
 I usually like to use all caps for events just to make it, like, very obvious.

 <i class="timecode">[00:34:01]</i> **Ben:** Okay.

-<i class="timecode">[00:34:01]</i> **Segun:** So let's say "FOCUS" or "TAB_FOCUS" here.
+<i class="timecode">[00:34:01]</i> **Segun:** So let's say "`FOCUS`" or "`TAB_FOCUS`" here.

 <i class="timecode">[00:34:05]</i> **Ben:** Yeah.